 New Student Convocation engages students through a lively and vibrant QEP presentation during which attendees watch a video performed by students for the QEP.
-Free T-Shirts with the QEP logo are distributed to the audience.
+New Student Convocation was a posted online as a video format for students to watch at their discretion.
 Finally, SPC Academic Advisors promote QEP awareness to students when they meet with them throughout the semester.